-Time-varying isosurfaces can also be used as a compressed representation in volume morphing applications.
+Time-varying isosurfaces can also used as a compressed representation in volume morphing applications.
 Figure 7 shows a sequence of frames generated using a time varying function.
 This function is radial at time 0, migrates to a toroidal function at time 1, and then to a union of two radial functions at time 2.
-The movie file, morph.mpv, (on the CD ROM proceedings) shows an animation of this function.
+The movie file, morph.mpv, (in the reviewers directory) shows an animation of this function.
 Note how easily this technique can handle topology changes.

-5.2 Interval Volumes and Contour Sensitivity
+6. Interval Volumes and Contour Sensitivity

-For a trivariate function f(x,y,z) sampled on a 3D rectilinear grid, the interval volume [14] is defined by $I_f(\alpha,\beta) = \{(x,y,z): \alpha \le f(x,y,z) \le \beta\}$ .
-Fujishuro [6] discuss applications of interval volumes and propose a solid fitting algorithm for tetrahedralizing the interval volume by extending Marching Cubes.
+For a trivariate function f(x,y,z) sampled on a 3D rectilinear grid, the interval volume [12] is defined by $I_f(\alpha,\beta) = \{(x,y,z): \alpha \le f(x,y,z) \le \beta\}$.
+Fujishuro [5] discuss applications of interval volumes and propose a solid fitting algorithm for tetrahedralizing the interval volume by extending Marching Cubes.
 Max et.al.
-[12] and Nielson et.al.
-[14] compute the tetrahedralization by decomposing each cube in the grid to five tetrahedra.
-Nielson then uses an efficient lookup table to compute the interval volume within each simplex and decompose it into tetrahedra.
-Since they do this for simplices rather than cubes, the number of tetrahedra generated is very large.
-We project the problem of interval volume tetrahedralization as a 4-dimensional problem as follows.
+[11] and

-Figure 5.
+Figure 4.
 Interval volume for the sphere function